max-su/lol-chime/README.md

 Summary
 --------
-A terminal utility serving the League of Legends community and notifies them when their friends are finished with their game.
+A terminal utility serving the League of Legends community that runs client side and notifies them when their friends are finished with their game.

 Use
 --------
 *   Run in a terminal
 ```
 node chime.js <%= INSERT IGN HERE %>
 ```
 *   Please keep in mind that Live Game data for 'Bot' cannot be retrieved from Riot’s official API.

 Dependencies
 --------